vuralcanasal/GitNotes/07_GitHub.md

 You can use GitHub for:
 - Stay up to date
-- Collabration
+- Collaboration
 - Open source projects
 - Exposure

 ## Cloning
 You can clone a remote repository.
-Whne cloning a repository, you need to be sure that you are not inside of a repository.
+When cloning a repository, you need to be sure that you are not inside of a repository.
 `git clone <repository-url>`

 ## Adding A Remote Repository
-After you worked on your project locally, you can push it your remote repository.
+After you worked on your project locally, you can push it into your remote repository.
-- Create a new repositoru on your github account.
+- Create a new repository on your github account.
 - Add the remote repository on your local.

 `git remote add <name> <url>`